Hot Milk Cake

 Scalded milk produces a moist texture in this simple dessert, an ivory-hued cake that’s so straightforward it’s often referred to, even in vintage cookbooks, as “old-fashioned.”
-Made right, as it is at Dr. Ho’s in North Garden, Virginia, with a fluffy white crumb and an uncomplicated buttercream frosting.
+Made right—as it is at Dr. Ho’s Humble Pie in North Garden, Virginia—it is tender and egg-rich, with a fluffy white crumb and an uncomplicated buttercream frosting.

-- 1 1⁄4 cups whole milk
+- 1 1⁄4 cups whole milk, divided

-- 2 1⁄2 tbsp. vanilla extract
+- 2 tbsp. plus 1½ tsp. vanilla extract, divided

-- 3 cups flour
+- 3 cups all-purpose flour